m03315/go-dump1090-timeseries-collector/README.md

 * Pull Requests: Feel free to submit pull requests for bug fixes, new features, or improvements to the documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the [LICENSE file](LICENSE) for details.